mantidproject/mantid/docs/source/release/v4.3.0/muon.rst

 Algorithms
 -------------

+Bug Fixes
+#########
+- :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` can produce an empty dead time table, the time data is offset such that the start of thepulse is at time zero.
+The start and end date logs have been fixed and if no group name is present a default is generated.

 Muon Analysis 2 and Frequency Domain Interfaces
 ---------------------------------------------------
 - The plotting window within the Muon Analysis 2 and Frequency Domain Interfaces has been converted into a dockable window,